 title="15 by LEOL30, on Flickr"

 How much extra effort would it take for them to modify that to read:

 title="15 by LEOL30, Attribution-NonCommercial-ShareAlike License photo on Flickr"

 They can do this, if they wanted to.

-The post "New Flickr Trashes Creative Commons Attribution Helper" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/03/new-flickr-trashes-creative-commons-attribution-helper/) on March 26, 2014.
+The post "New Flickr Trashes Creative Commons Attribution Helper" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2014/03/new-flickr-trashes-creative-commons-attribution-helper/) on March 26, 2014.